-Trekking in Bali was a new experience from my usual hiking holidays in mountains.
+Hiking in Bali was a new experience from my usual hiking holidays in mountains.
 I loved the colour and variety of all the walks, but most especially the opportunities to interact with the people.

 By Natasha von Geldern

+I hope you enjoyed my Bali hiking recommendation.
 Have you been trekking in Bali?
 I just did a few day walks from Munduk but has anyone done anything more ambitious?

 If you liked this post why not pin it?